Adaptive Modality Balanced Online Knowledge Distillation for Brain-Eye-Computer based Dim Object Detection: Experimental Results

 \subsubsection{Visualization Analysis}

 The latent representations of the models in the ablation analysis are visualized using the t-distributed stochastic neighbor embedding (t-SNE) approach to further verify the feature extraction and fusion capability of our proposed approach~\cite{liu2021using}.
-As depicted in Fig.~\ref{figurelabel6}, the feature distributions of all subjects are displayed by different colored dots, with red dots representing the features in the target domain, and dots in other colors representing the features in the non-target class.
+As depicted in Fig.~\ref{figurelabel6}, the feature distributions of all subjects are displayed by different colored dots, with red dots representing the features in the true target domain, and dots in other colors representing the features in the true non-target domain.

 As can be seen from Fig.~\ref{figurelabel6}, unimodality models such as EfficientNet and MCGRAM exhibit distinct visual and EEG modality characteristics in their feature representations.
 The visual-based EfficientNet model exhibits a more discrete feature representation, with a large intra-class distance, indicating its superior feature extraction performance but poor generalization performance of the classifier.
 Conversely, the feature representation of the MCGRAM model based on EEG is more clustered, with a small intra-class distance, indicating weaker feature extraction ability but stronger classifier generalization.
 As a multimodal fusion model, AMM effectively combines the benefits of vision and EEG modalities, thereby further reducing the inter-class distance while maintaining the feature representation capability.
 By integrating single-teacher guidance mechanisms into the multimodal fusion model, V-KD and E-KD models exhibit enhanced classification performance and generalization, as reflected in larger inter-class and smaller intra-class differences in feature representation.
-In addition, by introducing a multi-teacher mechanism, OKD approach, and multimodal AMB approach, the discrimination of feature representation extracted by MKD, MMOKD, and AMBOKD models become more pronounced and the feature representation distances within the same class become closer.
+Furthermore, by introducing a multi-teacher mechanism, OKD, and the AMB module, the feature representations of MKD, MMOKD, and AMBOKD models exhibit enhanced discrimination and reduced intra-class distances.
 This indicates that these mechanisms enhance the capability of multimodal fusion and effectively improve the classifier's accuracy and generalization.